PavanRangani/docs/docs/prd/tasks/meeting-notes-tasks.md

   - Vertmore actions of  task other than done status: `Edit`, `Change Status`,  `Delete`. `Change Status` action is not applicable for the upcoming task.
   - Vertmore action for done task: `Reopen`
 - On click of the Task row, opens task view dialog.
 - Tasks added from Add meeting page are saved after the meeting is saved.
-So if task is not saved yet, its Chat tab is shown disable.
+- Chat tab doesn't available to meeting/note tasks until the meeting is not saved.

+**Priority icon:** Based on Priority task, it shows priority icon.
+Task with normal priority, its doesn't shows any icon.
+Task with critical or High priority, it shows star icon.

+**Chat icon:** Show Chat icon at the right side for the task which has any Chat.
+If Chat is read, it shows a Green icon.
+If Chat is unread, it shows Orange icon.
+On Click of Chat icon, it opens Task dialog where directly Chat tab is opened

 ### UI Rules